 The Ink That Wouldn't Stay Still

+I remember the exact moment the transition started.
 I was standing at the whiteboard, mid-sentence about The Great Gatsby, when the ink just... melted.
 One moment I was explaining Nick Carraway’s reliability, and the next, my own handwriting looked like a smudge of blue smoke.
 I blinked.
 I rubbed my eyes.
 I even checked the marker to see if it was running out.
 It wasn’t the marker.
 It was me.
+I was 48 at the time, and the speed of the decline shocked me.
+I’d had 20/20 vision my entire life.
+I was the person everyone asked to read the fine print on the back of the Tylenol bottle.

 The Dreaded "Puff of Air" and Other Revelations

-I scheduled an eye exam for the following Tuesday.
+I scheduled an eye exam shortly after that whiteboard incident.
 Walking into that office felt like walking into a principal’s office when you know you’ve done something wrong.
 The smell of disinfectant and that specific quietness of a medical waiting room always makes me feel like I’m about to be graded on something I didn’t study for.

-Look, I know I'm not a doctor.
-I’m just a retired English teacher who knows her way around a comma, not a cornea.
-But sitting in that dark room, leaning my chin into the plastic rest, I felt a genuine sense of panic.
-The doctor—a very kind man who looked like he was about twelve years old—started the usual battery of tests.
-We did the "one or two?" game, which is basically psychological warfare for people who are indecisive.
+Sit in the dark.
+Chin on the plastic rest.
+Don't blink.
+The doctor—who looked like he was barely old enough to have graduated college—started the usual battery of tests.
+We did the 'one or two?' game, which is basically psychological warfare for people who are as indecisive as I am.
 Then came the dreaded puff of air.
 I hate that thing.
 I think everyone does.
+It’s a tiny jump-scare for your eyeballs.

 After about twenty minutes of clicking lenses and staring at a digital letter 'E' that kept mocking me, he leaned back.
-"Well," he said, "you’ve hit the magic age.
+'Well,' he said, 'you’ve hit the magic age.
 It’s presbyopia.
-But I’m also seeing some early signs that we need to start paying attention to your macular health."
+But I’m also seeing some early signs that we need to start paying attention to your macular health.'
+Macular health.
+It sounds so clinical, doesn't it?
+Like something that happens to other people.
+He explained that as we age, the part of the eye responsible for sharp, central vision starts to take a hit.
+He wasn't saying I was going blind, but he was saying the 'golden years' of my 20/20 vision were officially over.

 The Macular Mention That Changed Everything

 I walked out of that office with a prescription for my first pair of reading glasses and a heavy heart.
 I felt like I had lost a superpower.
 For a few weeks, I tried to ignore it.
-I bought a cheap pair of "cheaters" at the drugstore, but they felt like a band-aid on a broken leg.
-Reading glasses were not enough for the kind of clarity I was used to.
-I started to realize that if I wanted to keep grading papers and reading my beloved Brontë sisters without a headache, I had to do more.
+I bought a cheap pair of 'cheaters' at the drugstore, but they felt like a band-aid on a broken leg.
+I started realizing that if I wanted to keep grading papers and reading my beloved Brontë sisters without a headache, I had to do more than just magnify the blurry mess.
+I needed to support my eyes from the inside out.

 Finding a Routine That Actually Sticks

-I spent the next few years in a bit of a tailspin.
-By the time I turned 48, the decline was so fast it shocked me.
-I went from never thinking about my eyes to owning four pairs of reading glasses scattered around the house.
-One in the kitchen, one on my nightstand, one in my purse, and one that somehow always ends up in the laundry room.
+By the time I turned 50, the decline had plateaued a bit, but the strain was constant.
+I now own four pairs of reading glasses scattered around the house.
+One in the kitchen for recipes, one on my nightstand, one in my purse, and one that somehow always ends up in the laundry room.
 It’s a circus.
+But about six months ago, I decided to get serious about a supplement routine to see if I could reduce the 'end-of-day fatigue' my eyes were feeling.

 A Teacher's Parting Advice

-Here is the thing: aging is a series of small surrenders.
+Aging is a series of small surrenders.
 You surrender your ability to stay up until 2:00 AM, you surrender your ability to eat spicy food at midnight, and eventually, you surrender your 20/20 vision.
 But you don't have to surrender your quality of life.
 Why my whiteboard went blurry was a wake-up call, but it wasn't the end of the story.
+It was just the start of a new chapter where I have to be more intentional about my health.

 I’m still retired, I’m still reading, and I’m still fighting to keep the world in focus.
 One capsule, one book, and one pair of (very stylish) reading glasses at a time.
-If you’re looking for a place to start, I’d suggest checking out VisiFlora—it’s been the most consistent part of my journey so far.
-Just remember, we're all just trying to see things a little more clearly.
+If you’re looking for a place to start your own internal support journey, I’d suggest taking a look at VisiFlora—it’s been the most consistent part of my routine lately.
+Just remember, we're all just trying to see things a little more clearly as we go.